Penn State to start upcoming Spring semester in-person - NewsBreak

 “We will prioritize student testing during move-in weekend at University Park,” Wolgast said.
 “At University Park, the White Building drop-in testing site will be open on move-in weekend, Jan.
 7-9, and students, both residential and non-residential, who did not take a COVID-19 test prior to arriving to campus are, and will be, strongly encouraged to take a rapid test at the White Building on arrival.”

-Students that did not provide proof of being fully vaccinated will be subjected to weekly COVID tests throughout the semester.Driver taken to hospital after being thrown from rear window in Centre County crash
+Students that did not provide proof of being fully vaccinated will be subjected to weekly COVID tests throughout the semester.Midstate EMS departments continue to recruit among omicron surge

 Wolgast explains how the university is in the process of adjusting the quarantine process because there is only so much space for students that need to isolate.